Deep healing through movement, meditation and community

 I’m a registered massage therapist, yoga & meditation teacher, anatomy geek, mother of two, wife, semi-recovered save-the-world type, keeper of a messy kitchen and a tiny, beautiful yoga studio just south of Ottawa.
 I've been a student and teacher of yoga for over 16 years and my students tell me I'm funny, caring and easy to connect with.

-I'm a long-term student of Michael Stone who mentors me in meditation, yoga and the interface between inner transformation and social awakening.
+I'm a long-term student of the late teacher Michael Stone who has mentored me in meditation, yoga and the interface between inner transformation and social awakening since 2008.
 I'm also a facilitator of The Work That Reconnects, as taught by Joanna Macy and I weave these depth practices into my classes and retreats.

 Sometimes life can be really hard, for all of us.
 I believe that magic happens when we join forces and learn new ways to care for ourselves and each other.
 Creating space for this kind of connection brings me the deepest joy.